supercog-ai/agentic/docs/CLI.md

 ## Global Commands

-    init            - Initialize a new project by copying example files from the package serve           - Runs the FastAPI server for an agent shell           - Copies secrets into the Environment and Runs a shell command streamlit       - Run the Streamlit UI
+    init            - Initialize a new project by copying example files from the package thread          - Start interactive CLI session with an agent serve           - Runs the FastAPI server for an agent shell           - Copies secrets into the Environment and Runs a shell command dashboard       - Manage the dashboard UI
-    thread          - Start interactive CLI session with an agent dashboard       - Manage the dashboard UI
     streamlit       - Run the Streamlit UI